Same-Day Virtual & Telehealth Appointments — North Carolina

 9. Thoughts that you would be better off dead, or of hurting yourself in some way

 This screener is based on the PHQ-9 developed by Drs.
-Kroenke, Spitzer, and Williams and is used for educational purposes only.
+Kroenke, Spitzer, and Williams and is used for educational and informational purposes only.
 It is not a diagnostic tool.
-Depression symptoms can overlap with anxiety, trauma, burnout, grief, ADHD, sleep problems, and other conditions.
-A licensed provider can perform a full evaluation.
+Depression symptoms can overlap with anxiety, trauma, burnout, grief, ADHD, thyroid conditions, sleep disorders, and other medical issues.
+A licensed provider performs a full clinical evaluation before any diagnosis is made.

 Source: Kroenke K, Spitzer RL, Williams JBW.
 "The PHQ-9: validity of a brief depression severity measure."
 Journal of General Internal Medicine, 2001;16(9):606-613.